The information in this brief is intended for educational use only.

 This brief provides a summary of a CHOICES Learning Collaborative Partnership simulation model of incorporating opportunity for screen time counseling in Oklahoma’s WIC Program by training WIC staff to assess and offer motivational interviewing counseling to WIC participants on strategies for modifying screen time behaviors.

-Over the past three decades, more people have developed obesity.1 Now labeled an epidemic, health care costs for treating obesity-related health conditions like heart disease and diabetes range from $147 billion to nearly $210 billion annually.2 While multiple strategies are needed to reverse the epidemic, emerging prevention strategies directed at children show great promise.3 A large body of evidence shows limiting screen time like non-educational television helps kids grow up at a healthy weight.
+Over the past three decades, more people have developed obesity.1 Now labeled an epidemic, health care costs for treating obesity-related health conditions like heart disease and diabetes were $147 billion in 2008.2 While multiple strategies are needed to reverse the epidemic, emerging prevention strategies directed at children show great promise.3 A large body of evidence shows limiting screen time like non-educational television helps kids grow up at a healthy weight.
 The more TV children watch, the more they overeat or eat unhealthy foods and drinks that are advertised, leading to excess weight gain.
 The American Academy of Pediatrics recommends children ages 2-54 get a maximum of 1 hour screen media daily, half what they currently get5; the Guide to Preventive Services recommends implementing strategies to reduce screen time to prevent childhood obesity.6

 WIC provides food benefits to low-income children and is the only federal nutrition assistance program required by law to provide nutrition education to participants.
 In Oklahoma, 26.5% of 2-4 year olds participate in WIC; nearly 15% of these children have obesity.7 The WIC Program offers an opportunity to provide education and support for families to adopt healther screen time habits.